hoppersroppers/fundamentals/LinuxBasics/3-HackerEthic.md

 # Hacker Ethic

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/n-EhM4K7ozQ?wmode=opaque" width="640"></iframe>Similar
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/n-EhM4K7ozQ?wmode=opaque" width="640"></iframe>

-to the Hacker Attitude, something named the 'Hacker Ethic' came from the famous book *Hackers: Heroes of the Computer Revolution*.
+Similar to the Hacker Attitude, something named the 'Hacker Ethic' came from the famous book *Hackers: Heroes of the Computer Revolution*.

 As defined by the author of the book Steven Levy,
 <a href="https://en.wikipedia.org/wiki/Hacker_ethic" rel="noopener"